Collap/collap/readme.md

 5. Download Gradle and put the 'gradle' command in your execution path.
 Just make sure you can execute it from the command line.
 6. Edit 'tomcat/conf/catalina.properties' and add `"${catalina.base}/collap/plugin/*.jar","${catalina.base}/collap/lib/*.jar"`
 to the 'common.loader' property.
-7. Make sure that the MySQL server is running.
+7. Make sure that the MySQL server is running and that you created a fresh database (Called 'collap' by default).
 8. Build and run collap once by executing 'scripts/run.sh'.
 The collap config files will be created.
 9. Specify the database login information in 'tomcat/collap/config/hibernate.properties'.
 10. Execute the run script again.
 Open a browser window and type in 'http://127.0.0.1:8080/collap'.
 This default URL is not changeable at this point of development (i.e. 'collap').

+## Connection to MySQL

+### Unix

+As the MySQL JDBC driver does not support *unix sockets*, on Unix you must allow an IP connection over a port.

 ## Development Directory Structure